textileio/community/docs/tutorials/hub/user-thread-database.md

 ## Listen to new events

 You can use your database as an event emitter.
 This is helpful if you are building with react and want to use the database to drive user interface updates, or if you are familiar with using `socketio`, you may have used a socket interface in many of the same ways.
-Let's listent to events from our database.
+Let's listen to events from our database.

+Here, we'll filter to only updates on our collection of type, `0`, meaning newly created events.

 ```typescript
 import { Identity, ThreadID } from '@textile/hub'